mnaganov/helr-learning/chapter3-types-and-classes.md

 Haskell: `()`, length must be known because arity is part of the type
 Elisp: also lists, see https://www.codeproject.com/Articles/1186940/Lisps-Mysterious-Tuple-Problem
        However, for pairs, the "cons cell" representation is often used.
+       Note that it can't be used for storing two lists because lists are also built from cons cells.
 Rust: `()`

 ## 3.6 Curried functions